St. Mary’s Island has the unique distinction of being Britain’s first and only strategically planned island community.

-These include Chatham Maritime Trust, the Homes and Communities Agency (HCA; now Homes England) who took over from SEEDA and who own the undeveloped land, Countryside Maritime Limited (CML) (the developers), Medway Council, Barratt Homes, Redrow, Moat Housing and Arriva Buses (see Island bus timetable).
+These include Chatham Maritime Trust, the Homes and Communities Agency (HCA; now Homes England) who took over from SEEDA and who own the undeveloped land, Countryside Maritime Limited (CML) (the developers), Medway Council, Barratt Homes, Redrow, Moat Housing and Arriva Buses.
 Some of SMIRA's successful campaigns are listed here.

-We produce a yearly newsletter (Dec 2017) which is distributed to all residences on the island whether they are members or not.
+In the past there has been a yearly newsletter which is distributed to all residences on the Island whether they are members or not.
 SMIRA currently has over 670 members and our membership strengthens our effectiveness when dealing with outside agencies in order to get our views across.

 Please click here to download an Application Form, and return it to our registered office or email it back to us.
 Only one person in any household can be a named member with a vote.
 If you move house on the Island you will need to fill in a new membership application form.

 We can email you the minutes from SMIRA meetings (which are a great source of information) if you join our email list.
 See here for further details.
 Please click on meetings for dates and times of meetings

 Every six weeks SMIRA holds a residents' meeting at the Community Centre which is open to all whether they are members or not.
 At these meetings issues concerning the residents of the island are discussed with other interested parties who include representatives from Chatham Maritime Trust and our local councillors.
 It gives residents the opportunity to raise issues and ask questions of those people who influence life on the island.

 Membership of SMIRA does not mean you have to attend these meetings (we wouldn’t have the room to accommodate everyone) but all residents are welcome to attend.